-However, if you want to remain married and need some rules in place regarding your children, this is a legal tool available for you and your spouse.
+However, if you want to remain married and need some rules regarding your children, this is a legal tool available for you and your spouse.

-What it does not do is put any rules in place regarding property.
-In other words, everything we discussed above about community property remains in place.
+It does not put any rules in place regarding the property.
+In other words, everything we discussed above, community property remains in place.

-There are also no rules in place regarding the use of property.
-For example, you go to work one day and your spouse is feeling vindictive and steals your car.
-You can call the police and report that your spouse stole your vehicle, but they are not going to be able to help you much because it's their car as well.
+There are also no rules in place regarding the use of the property.
+For example, you go to work one day, and your spouse feels vindictive and steals your car.
+You can call the police and report that your spouse stole your vehicle, but they will not be able to help you much because it's their car as well.